The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 The reason one MSCI World ETF costs 0.12% while another one costs 0.38% has to do with replication and scale.
 Large providers with billions under management can simply spread costs across more investors.
 But the difference is also due to factors like replication method (physical vs. synthetic), fund domicile and tax treatment, currency hedging, distribution policy (accumulating vs. distributing), or ESG and thematic overlays—all of which affect management costs.

 In some cases, these higher costs persist simply because providers know they can get away with it—many retail investors don’t compare or switch platforms.
-It’s the same dynamic that lets banks offer low savings rates in some countries for years; inertia and lack of transparency and financial literacy keep customers overpaying.
+It's the same dynamic that lets banks offer low interest rates on savings accounts for years; inertia, lack of transparency, and financial literacy keep customers overpaying.

 Even small per-transaction charges—like €1 per monthly purchase—are fine as long as they’re fixed.
 What you want to avoid is any percentage-based fee that recurs annually.
 As we’ll see below, paying for convenience can easily cost you a small fortune over time.